gourryinverse/kernel_user_pages/vmalloc/Readme.md

 # Usage
-This driver allocates 16kb worth of 4kb pages with alloc\_pages.
+This driver allocates 16KB worth of 4kb pages with vmalloc.
 It then utilizes the vmap call to map a virtually contiguous space such that a 16KB structure stored on the page range can be accessed with ease.

 Open questions:
-1) Do vmap mappings survive memory pressure
+1) Do vmalloc allocations survive memory pressure

 ## Building
 make